 Because the federal government didn’t issue development guidance to states in the 1990s, each state had to develop an IIS according to their own needs, wishes, and laws.
 As a result, IIS across the country are a patchwork of information.
 And few state IIS are able to communicate across state lines.

 Bottom Line: Ignore the Scary Rhetoric

 The existence of vaccine passports doesn’t mean you’ll be forced to get the COVID vaccine or share your medical information if you don’t want to.
 They’re simply a way for places with vaccination requirements or restrictions in place to verify someone has been vaccinated or is otherwise immune.

-If you live in New York or another state that is considering vaccine passports, our friends at Voices for Vaccines have created a video that demonstrates how passports might work in the real world.
+Check out the video below from our friends at Voices for Vaccines.
+It demonstrates how passports might work in the real world.